High-Functioning Anxiety:When Doing Everything Well Isn’t Enough

 But it is also the beginning of something different.

-Not a life without anxiety but a life where you are included in your own care.
-Where the standard you apply to others finally extends to yourself.
-Where the system that has been working so hard on behalf of everyone else is finally allowed to rest.
+Not a life without anxiety, but a life in which you are included in your own care.
+A life where the compassion, patience, and understanding you so readily offer to others finally extend to yourself.
+A life where the system that has been working so hard on behalf of everyone else is finally allowed to rest.

-If this resonates, if you recognise the exhaustion beneath the competence — therapy can offer a space to understand what has been driving this, and what it might feel like to carry it differently.
+If this resonates, if you recognise the exhaustion beneath the competence, therapy can offer a space to understand what has been driving it and what it might feel like to carry it differently.